Origin of St Joseph’s SMA Parish, Blackrock Road, Cork

 The design and painting of the stained glass windows was carried out by Cormac Mehegan in 1950 and the fabrication and installation by Tom Henley took four months.
 The windows portray St Joseph, Our Lady and St Therese.

 The Church is Ireland’s National Shrine to St Therese of the Child Jesus, the Little Flower, Patroness of the Missions.

-The Parish is created…St. Joseph’s SMA Church became a Parish Church on 6th September 1988, with Fr Owen McKenna SMA, a Corkman, as the first Parish Priest.
+The Parish is created…St. Joseph’s SMA Church became a Parish Church on 6th September 1988.
+The present Parish Priest is Fr Alphonse Sekongo SMA, from the Ivory Coast, West Africa.

 Vigil Mass (Saturday): 7pm

 The Rosary is recited each morning before the 10am Mass.

 During Lent: Mass at 6pm.

 During Novena in honour of Our Lady (May): Novena Mass @ 7.30pm (except Saturday 7pm)

 During Novena in honour of St Therese of Lisieux: Novena Mass @ 7.30pm (except Saturday 7pm)